 Next month we’ll start publishing the first of The Buchanan Files, a series of short videos inspired by The Fiamengo File.
-The videos will be short – generally five minutes long, or less – and will be about key topics.
+The videos will not be lengthy, but will be about key topics, with links to supporting materials.
 They will have links to plenty of materials for those with an interest in exploring individual topics further.
 Topics currently being considered for the series include, in no particular order:

 - Feminism, gynocentrism, misandry